vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 12. To automatically install the vSphere Integrated Containers plug-in for vSphere Client, leave the **Install UI Plugin** check box selected.

+    **NOTES**:
-    **NOTE**: The option to automatically install the  plug-ins for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.
-If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-ins later.
-If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.
+    - The option to automatically install the  plug-ins for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.
+    - By default, in an environment in which multiple vSphere Integrated Containers are deployed to the same vCenter Server instance, the vSphere Integrated Containers plug-in connects to whichever appliance was most recently registered with vCenter Server.
+Consequently, if there are older instances of the appliance registered with vCenter Server and you do not want the plug-in to automatically upgrade to the latest version, deselect the **Install UI Plugin** check box.
+    - If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-ins later.
+    - If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.
 13. Verify that the certificate thumbprint for vCenter Server is valid, and click **Continue** to initialize the appliance.

 **Result**